r0bs/csp-gen/README.md

 ## Why csp-gen?

-csp-gen is a dependency-free library that checks the file data for supported CSP terminology (see below) and generates a ready-to-use policy string
+csp-gen is a dependency-free library that checks the input data for supported CSP terminology (see below) and generates a ready-to-use policy string

 - Checks for errors and typos in input data during runtime and via type check
 - 0 dependencies (no transitional pulling of npm packages)